The Extraordinary Adventures of Ordinary Boy is a three-part book series written by William Boniface parodying comic book superheroes.

 - Large Ham: AI and, to a lesser extent, the Tycoon.
 Professor Brain Drain has his moments of hamminess as well.

-- Non-Powered Costumed Hero: OB as Meteor Boy
+- Non-Powered Costumed Hero: OB as Meteor Boy has a jetpack but no powers.

 - One Person, One Power: Stated in the first chapter.

 - Time Travel: Brain Drain builds a time machine in book 2.
 It works way differently than it should.
-Instead of causing the user to alter the past, the user is and always has been part of the timeline, so Ordinary Boy was Meteor Boy the entire time.
+Instead of causing the user to alter the past, the user is and always has been part of the timeline.
+So Ordinary Boy was Meteor Boy the entire time.

 - Up to Eleven: The effect a device that enhances the superpower of the holder has.